 A. No. However, most governing bodies like the Society for Obstetricians and Gynaecologists of Canada (SOGC) and the American College of Obstetricians and Gynaecologists (ACOG) recommend routine screening.
 There are two reasons I tell women to have the tests:

-- We know that if you are found to have gestational diabetes (two or more abnormal results on a two hour test) or gestational impaired glucose tolerance (one abnormal result on a two hour test), referring you for further follow up and management (typically just dietary control and monitoring) can improve the chances your baby will grow normally (not inappropriately big) and will not require special monitoring after delivery.
+- We know that if you are found to have gestational diabetes, referring you for further follow up and management (typically just dietary control and monitoring) can improve the chances your baby will grow normally (not inappropriately big) and will not require special monitoring after delivery.

 - Pregnancy is essentially a stress test.
 What happens during your pregnancy may indicate that you are at increased risk for future health issues.
 Therefore, from a future health point of view for health preservation and disease prevention, if you had either of these conditions you should have a follow up test in order to identify whether you actually have type II diabetes.
 It should also be considered an eye-opener for you…you can decrease your chances of developing type II diabetes by becoming physically active, eating right and losing weight.